Rank inequalities for the Heegaard Floer homology of branched covers: Applications

 \section{Applications}

-\begin{proof}[Proof of Corollary~\ref{cor:non-L}] First, recall that a non-zero degree map $f\co N_1 \to N_2$ between closed, connected, oriented three-manifolds induces an injection on cohomology with rational coefficients.
-In particular, $b_1(N_2) \leq b_1(N_1)$.
+\begin{proof}[Proof of Corollary~\ref{cor:non-L}] First, recall that, by Poincar\'e duality, a non-zero degree map $f\co N_1 \to N_2$ between closed, connected, oriented 3-manifolds induces an injection on cohomology with rational coefficients.
 So, it follows from Lemma~\ref{lem:pullback-spinc-behaves} that if $\pi\co \Sigma(Y,L) \to Y$ is a branched double cover, then $\spinc \in \SpinC(Y)$ is torsion if and only if $\pi^*\spinc$ is.
+Also, of course, $b_1(N_2) \leq b_1(N_1)$.

 Suppose that $b_1(\Sigma(Y,L)) = 0$, so $b_1(Y) = 0$ as well.
 If $\HFred(\Sigma(Y,L)) = 0$, then Theorem~\ref{thm:main} implies that

 for all $\spinc \in \SpinC(Y)$, so $\HFred(Y) = 0$.
 Hence, if $\Sigma(Y,L)$ is an L-space, so is $Y$.